M41KL-N41TT/evilginx.botguard/README.md

 ## Contact

-Feel free to reach out to me if you want to say thanks or point out any inaccuracies/mistakes I made.
-Phishing (with or w/o MITM tools) is kinda my schtick at the moment, so I'm down to try and solve whatever task/issue you have for some coins.
+Phishing (with and w/o MITM tools) interests me a lot & I'm always interested in new challenges.
+Also feel free to reach out to me if you want to say thanks or point out any inaccuracies/mistakes I made.
 My Telegram is listed on my profile.

 ## Up to now